PMA: Fixtures: Election to fix apportionment

-- there is a sale of the qualifying interest at or above market value, or
+- there is a sale of the qualifying interest at or above market value

 The amount apportioned to a fixture may not exceed:

-- the amount that the seller was able to claim allowances on in respect of the fixture, or
+- the amount that the seller was able to claim allowances on in respect of the fixture

-- the sale price of the interest in land, or
+- the sale price of the fixture or the premium paid for it.

 The remainder, if any, of the sale price or premium is attributed to the other property included in the sale.
 It should be apportioned between the other property where necessary.